glouppe/info8006-introduction-to-ai/lecture5.md

 - Uncertainty arises because of laziness and ignorance.
 It is **inescapable** in complex non-deterministic or partially observable environments.
 - Probabilistic reasoning provides a framework for managing our knowledge and *beliefs*.
-- **Bayesian networks** are DAGs whose nodes correspond to random variables; each node has a conditional distribution for the node, given its parents.
-- A Bayesian Network specifies a full joint distribution.
-    - They are often exponentially smaller than an explicitly enumerated joint distribution.
+- A **Bayesian Network** specifies a full joint distribution.
+They are often exponentially smaller than an explicitly enumerated joint distribution.

 ---